f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

     POST https://{{velos_chassis1_system_controller_ip}}:8888/restconf/data/f5-utils-file-transfer:file/f5-file-download:download-file/f5-file-download:start-download

-In the body of the API call select **form-data**, and then enter the key/value pairs as seen below.
-The example provided will download the **velos.log** file that resides in the **log/controller* directory.
+In the body of the API call select **form-data** and then enter the key/value pairs as seen below.
+The example provided will download the **velos.log** file that resides in the **log/controller** directory.

 .. image:: images/velos_diagnostics/veloslogapi.png
   :align: center
   :scale: 70%

-For the **Headers** secion of the Postman request be sure to add the following headers:
+For the **Headers** section of the Postman request be sure to add the following headers:

 .. image:: images/velos_diagnostics/headers-velos-log.png
   :align: center